south-bend-code-works/intro-to-web-dev/lessons/module1/pp-quidditch.md

 ## Complete Solution

 Congrats!
 At this point you've built a fully functional game using Javascript to manipulate the DOM (aka our html and css).
-In our in-class live session we take a deeper dive into this solution and extend the game with new features.
+In our in-class live session we will take a deeper dive into this solution and extend the game with new features.

-Here is all the completed code, all together, for version 1.0 of our Quidditch Cup game:
+Here is the complete solution, all together, for version 1.0 of our Quidditch Cup game:

 <div class="hint">Complete Solution</div>